arkency/posts/posts/2013-12-08-rails4-preloading.md

 ## Rails 4 changes

-Now, let's about what changed in Rails 4.
+Now, let's talk about what changed in Rails 4.

 ```
 #!ruby